-Every day, God invites us to co-create His Kingdom with Him.
+Every day, God invites us to co-create His Kingdom with Him-the ultimate aim of all our work.
 It is one of the great privileges (and responsibilities) of being human.

 As such, we must have the courage to think outside the box, to continually stretch ourselves to go further, and to lay everything on the line for Him.
-In fact, he calls on us daily to lead the way (in our own way), inspiring our families, teammates, and the churches we serve.
-This takes great courage - fortitude.
+In fact, He calls on us daily to lead the way (in our own way), inspiring our families, teammates, and the churches we serve.
+This takes great courage fortitude.